 In being good environmental stewards, we must also think about the greater impact our consumption has.
 There is almost no way to separate environmental issues from humanitarian concerns.
 People are suffering for our consumption.
 Even for our waste.

-I realise it’s almost impossible to run a modern business, or even just a modern life, without a mobile phone that can keep up with the pace, so responding to this information is a challenge.
+But it's almost impossible to run a modern business, or even just a modern life, without a mobile phone that can keep up with the pace, so responding to this information is a challenge.
 My personal response has been to keep my cell phone (and all of my other electronic goods, for that matter) until it is close to death before upgrading.
 I figure that will be 4-5 years, instead of upgrading every time my contract runs out.
 And when I upgrade, I will buy a refurbished phone, not new.

 As the saying goes, when you know better, you do better; how will you respond now that you know?